gmarkomanolis/roofline/README.md

 For example
 ftn -g -dynamic ...

+All the submission and config files are included in the [roofline](https://github.com/gmarkomanolis/roofline)

 3. Using the Intel advisor

 ### MPI application

-With Cray MPI is better to use Intel advisor on one process, we will use the multi-prog feature
+With Cray MPI is better to use Intel advisor on one process, we will use the [multi-prog](https://slurm.schedmd.com/srun.html) feature

 The executable is called for example LU.C.16, we need 16 MPI processes, create a file called [config_initial.txt](https://github.com/gmarkomanolis/roofline/blob/master/config_initial.txt) with the following: